-MyWebClip for iPhone review
+MyWebClip for iPhone full review

 Before Apple introduced the App Store, the only non-native icons on an iPhone’s home screen were those of Web Clips - home screen links to Web-based applications you could use on your iPhone or iPod touch.